Felix the Cat: Felix as mascot and pop culture icon

 Felix is also the oldest high school mascot in the state of Indiana, chosen in 1926 after a Logansport High School player brought his plush Felix to a basketball game.
 When the team came from behind and won that night, Felix became the mascot of all the Logansport High School sports teams.

 When television was in the experimental stages in 1928, the very first image to ever be seen was a toy Felix the Cat mounted to a revolving phonograph turntable.
 It remained on screen for hours while engineers used it as a test pattern.

 Over a century after his debut on screen in 1919, he still makes occasional appearances in pop culture.
+In 1972, while Stephen Bissette was getting tickets to Fritz the Cat, a mother and her two children confused Fritz with Felix, but the ticket venue employee wouldn't sell the tickets to the confused mother.
+Also, in a news article featuring a screening called "Homage to Otto Messmer" in 1984, the news article erroneously refers to the films as "early Fritz the Cat classics".
+Felix was planned to make a cameo in the 1988 film Who Framed Roger Rabbit in a sequence set at Marvin Acme's funeral, which was cut for pacing reasons at the storyboard stage.
+In the final film, his face appears as the comedy and tragedy masks above the entrance of the tunnel that leads to Toontown.
 The pop punk band The Queers also use Felix as a mascot, often drawn to reflect punk sensibilities and attributes such as scowling, smoking, or playing the guitar.
 Felix adorns the covers of both the Surf Goddess EP and the Move Back Home album.
 Felix also appears in the music video for the single "Don't Back Down".
 Besides appearing on the covers and liner notes of various albums, the iconic cat also appears in merchandise such as T-shirts and buttons.
-(In an interview with bassist B-Face, he asserts that Lookout!
-Records is responsible for the use of Felix as a mascot.)
-Felix was originally going to make a cameo in the 1988 film Who Framed Roger Rabbit but the rights for him were not obtained.
-However he does appear on the tragedy and comedy keystone entrance to ToonTown and (as a giant puppet) at the 2015 Treefort Music Fest.
-For Felix the Cat's 100th anniversary, Universal Pictures dubbed 9 November "Felix the Cat Day" and released new merchandise, including a Pop! figure, Skechers brand shoes, clocks, a PEZ dispenser, shirts, bags, pillows, and pomade.
+In an interview with bassist B-Face, he asserts that Lookout!
+Records is responsible for the use of Felix as a mascot.
+He also appeared as a giant puppet at the 2015 Treefort Music Fest.

+For Felix the Cat's 100th anniversary, Universal Pictures dubbed November 9 "Felix the Cat Day" and released new merchandise, including a Pop! figure, Skechers brand shoes, clocks, a PEZ dispenser, shirts, bags, pillows, and pomade.
 Also for the anniversary, the National Film and Sound Archive of Australia (NFSA) released an article detailing Felix the Cat's history with frames and clips from early animations.